What Do Remote Sensing Scientist or Technologist Do?

 - Signal Intelligence Analyst

 In 2016, there was an estimated number of 23,500 jobs in the United States for Remote Sensing Scientist or Technologist.
 New jobs are being produced at a rate of 6.8% which is above the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Remote Sensing Scientist or Technologist by 2026.
-Due to new job openings and attrition, there will be an average of 2,000 job openings in this field each year.
+There will be an estimated 2,000 positions for Remote Sensing Scientist or Technologist per year.

 The states with the most job growth for Remote Sensing Scientist or Technologist are Nevada, Nebraska, and New Mexico.
 Watch out if you plan on working in Wyoming, West Virginia, or Tennessee.
 These states have the worst job growth for this type of profession.

-Salary for a Remote Sensing Scientist or Technologist
+What is the Average Salary of a Remote Sensing Scientist or Technologist

-The salary for Remote Sensing Scientists and Technologists ranges between about $51,730 and $164,210 a year.
+The average yearly salary of a Remote Sensing Scientist or Technologist ranges between $51,730 and $164,210.

 Remote Sensing Scientists and Technologists who work in District of Columbia, Maryland, or New Mexico, make the highest salaries.